adilapapaya/markdown-resume/examples/source/adila.md

   __February 2012 - Current__

-  Involved in the analysis and visualization of data at various stages of the product development cycle at Apple including design, prototyping, manufacturing, and post-release.
+  Led analysis and visualization efforts for data collected at various stages of the product development cycle at Apple including design, prototyping, manufacturing, and post-release.
+Wrote scripts and created tools that allowed engineers to identify core issues within minutes as opposed to days.

-  Collaborated closely with various teams across the company including Industrial Design, Product Design, Manufacturing Design, Advanced Manufacturing Engineering, and Operations.
+  Collaborated closely with various teams across the company as the data science and visualization lead.
+These teams include Industrial Design, Product Design, Manufacturing Design, Advanced Manufacturing Engineering, and Operations.

-  Created simulations and visualizations to identify core issues and evaluate design decisions.
-Some of the affected products include the Apple iMac display, the Apple MacBook haptic trackpad, the Apple MacBook Pro touchbar, and keyboards across all Apple products.
+  Created automated reports detailing daily factory performance for a few key products.

+  Wrote algorithms to help determine part selection that would optimize final system cosmetics.

   Built generic visualization tools (primarily web-based or in Processing) that continue to be used throughout the company.

   Architected and developed visualizations for viewing and monitoring manufacturing data in real-time.

-  Revamped an exiting product quality monitoring tool to improve usability and speed and permit more in-depth analysis of issues.
+  Revamped an existing product quality monitoring tool to improve usability and speed, as well as permit more in-depth analysis of issues.

 Open Source Statistics Library